-7. Each party has these rights in the EHO hearing: to be represented by legal counsel or other person of his/her choice; to call and examine witnesses on any matter relevant to the issues, to introduce exhibits, to cross-examine opposing witnesses on any matter relevant to the issues even though the matter was not covered on direct examination; to impeach any witness regardless of which party first called the witness to testify; and to rebut the evidence against the party.
-If the respondent does not testify on the respondent's own behalf, the respondent may be called and examined by the Sheriff's representative as if under cross-examination.
-Every witness shall declare by oath or affirmation that the witness will testify truthfully.

-8. During the examination of a witness, all other witnesses, except the parties, will be excluded from the hearing upon motion of either party.

-9. The EHO shall determine whether to sustain, reject, or modify the action demoting, suspending, or discharging the employee.
-The determination of the EHO is final.

-10. The mutually incurred costs for the EHO procedure will be divided equally between the County and the Association.
+- 7. Each party has these rights in the EHO hearing: to be represented by legal counsel or other person of his/her choice; to call and examine witnesses on any matter relevant to the issues; to introduce exhibits, to cross-examine opposing witnesses on any matter relevant to the issues even though the matter was not covered on direct examination; to impeach any witness regardless of which party first called the witness to testify; and to rebut the evidence against the party.
+If the respondent does not testify in his/her own behalf, the respondent may be called and examined by the Sheriff's representative as if under cross-examination.
+Every witness shall declare by oath or affirmation that the witness will testify truthfully. - 8.
+During the examination of a witness, all other witnesses, except the parties, will be excluded from the hearing upon motion of either party. - 9.
+The EHO shall determine whether to sustain, reject, or modify the action demoting, suspending, or discharging the employee; the determination is final. - 10.
+The mutually incurred costs for the EHO procedure will be divided equally between the County and the SBU.

-ARTICLE 22.
-EXTERNAL HEARING OFFICER
+ARTICLE 22 EXTERNAL HEARING OFFICER